Submission Magazine Issue of March 2026 published

 [The New Testament, John 3:3-5] Jesus replied, “Very truly I tell you, no one can see the kingdom of God unless they are born again.”
 “How can someone be born when they are old?”
 Nicodemus asked.
 “Surely they cannot enter a second time into their mother’s womb to be born!”
 Jesus answered, “Very truly I tell you, no one can enter the kingdom of God unless they are born of water and the Spirit.

-2) Following the Law
+2) Following the Commandments

 "How can I enter God's Kingdom?"
-Jesus's Answer: Follow the Commandments
+Jesus's answer: "Follow the commandments"

-[The New Testament, Matthew:16-17] Just then a man came up to Jesus and asked, “Teacher, what good thing must I do to get eternal life?”
+[The New Testament, Matthew 19:16-17] Just then a man came up to Jesus and asked, “Teacher, what good thing must I do to get eternal life?”
 “Why do you ask me about what is good?”
 Jesus replied.
 “There is only One who is good.
 If you want to enter life, keep the commandments.”

-(Editor’s note: “To attain mercy” refers to entering God’s Kingdom in The Final Testament. )
+(Editor’s note: 'God's mercy' or 'to attain mercy' refers to God’s Kingdom in the Final Testament.)

 [The Final Testament 6:155] This too is a blessed scripture that we have revealed; you shall follow it and lead a righteous life, that you may attain mercy.